 The following tables detail the remaining contractual maturity for non-derivative financial liabilities.
 The tables have been drawn up on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group and Company can be required to pay.
 The table includes both interest and principal cash flows.
 The adjustment column represents the possible future cash flows attributable to the instrument included in the maturity analysis which is not included in the carrying amount of the financial liabilities on the statement of financial position.

-4 FINANCIAL INSTRUMENTS, FINANCIAL RISKS AND CAPITAL MANAGEMENT (CONTINUED)

-(iii) Liquidity risk management (Continued)
+- 4 FINANCIAL INSTRUMENTS, FINANCIAL RISKS AND CAPITAL MANAGEMENT (CONTINUED) - (b) Financial risk management policies and objectives (Continued) - (iii) Liquidity risk management (Continued)

 Non-derivative financial liabilities (Continued)